alexwlchan/alexwlchan.net/src/_articles/2025/2025-01-07-testing-rust-cli-apps-with-assert-cmd.md

 ---
-layout: post
+layout: article
 date: 2025-01-07 21:30:31 +00:00
 title: How I test Rust command-line apps with `assert_cmd`
 summary: Some practical examples of how this handy crate lets me write clear, readable tests.
-tags:
+topics:
-  - rust
+  - Rust
-  - software testing
+  - Software testing
-old_syntax_highlighting: true
 ---
 Rust has become my go-to language for my personal toolbox -- small, standalone utilities like [create_thumbnail], [emptydir], and [dominant_colours].
 There's no place for Rust in my day job, so having some self-contained hobby projects means I can still have fun playing with it.